10 things to know about Sayed Haider Raza

 A primer on the Indian Modernist whose richly coloured canvases fused Western avant-garde ideas with the spirituality of his homeland.
-Illustrated with works offered in South Asian Modern + Contemporary Art in New York on 21 March
+Illustrated with works offered at Christie’s

 The son of a forest ranger, Sayed Haider Raza was born in 1922 in the central Indian state of Madhya Pradesh.
 He would go on to become one of his country’s most important 20th-century painters.